Touring Bike Weight vs Weight in General

 A simple way to save weight on a touring bike is to leave things off and to talk about lightness as if it is a virtue.
-No kickstand, no mirror, no dynamo hub and so on.
+No kickstand, no mirror, no dynamo hub, no pannier and so on.
 Pretty soon though, it is not a touring bike.

-The Tubus Logo in Cr-mo, with the mounting items, weighs 738gms and is rated to carry 40kg.
+The Tubus Logo in Cr-mo, which we supply with every Vivente bike, with the mounting items, weighs 738g and is rated to carry 40kg.
 The Logo Titanium, is the same design and there’s just the difference in metals.
-It weighs 200gm less at 538gms, is rated to carry 30kg but adds $160 to the price.
+It weighs 200gm less at 538g, is rated to carry 30kg but adds $160 to the price.

-Cyclists riding up mountains are acutely aware of their load.
-But it is the sum of their bike, their body, what they had for breakfast, clothing, water in the water bottle, and the luggage they are carrying up that mountain So we encourage some wariness when considering the touring bike weight.
+Cyclists riding up mountains are acutely aware of their touring gear weight.
+But it is the sum of their bike, their body, what they had for breakfast, clothing, water in the water bottle, and the luggage they are carrying up that mountain so we encourage some wariness when considering the touring bike weight.
 Be cautious when comparing a World Randonneur with a different bike.
 If the other bike has no lights then add them.
-If you add rechargeable lights then also add the weight of the recharger as you have to take that on tour.
+If you add rechargeable lights then also add the weight of the recharger as you have to take that on tour etc.